 Let us now try to understand what each parameter within the formula of Search means in Excel.
 Consider the formula that we used.

 This parameter defines the location where we wish to apply the search rule.
-We can either type in the cell number or we can simply click on the cell where we want the search box after we have written =SEARCH in the conditional formatting rule window.
+We can either type the cell number manually or select the cell by clicking on it (after writing =SEARCH) in the conditional formatting rule window.

-This parameter, ‘A’ specifies the column from which data is to be searched and ‘2’ specifies the initial position.
-So ‘A2’ means that we wish to search for the data in column ‘A’ starting from the 2nd row.
-Adding $ sign before ‘A’ ensures that the search location remains fixed even if we change the location of the search box.
+In the parameter “$A2&” of the formula, “A” indicates the column in the data source, and “2” indicates the starting row for the search.
+So, ‘A2’ means we wish to search for the data in column ‘A’ starting from the 2nd row.
+Adding a “$” before “A” locks the column reference, so it won’t change when we copy the formula.
+Thus, the search location will remain fixed even if we change the location of the search box.

-This is how a Search Box in Excel can help us in simplifying the search process.
+This is how it can help simplify the search process.

-We can even use filters to perform a search as we did above but then we would need to apply multiple filters in order to look for multiple things.
+We can even use filters to perform a search as we did above, but then we would need to apply multiple filters to look for multiple things.
 Moreover, the example that we saw here had limited data.
-There may be cases when the amount of data present in a sheet is huge.
-A Search Box can help us in all such situation as it creates a search criterion for the entire sheet.
+There may be cases when the amount of data in a sheet is huge.
+A Search Box can help us in all such situations as it creates a search criterion for the entire sheet.

 Things to Remember